POSITION: Mental Health Worker

 - Participates in case planning with clients and/or healthcare providers by performing duties such as interviewing clients to identify problems and needs, by obtaining required information from a variety of sources such as families and care providers, documenting client needs and wants, and assisting clients to determine appropriate programs.

 - Advocates for clients by problem solving in areas such as landlord-tenant disputes, financial assistance, accessing community resources, and obtaining volunteer or work placements.

-- Observes clients, identifies and assesses potential emergency situations, and develops short-term strategies to deal with such situations.
-Reports medical, behavioural, and other problems as required.
+- Observes clients, identifies and assesses potential emergency situations, and develops short-term strategies to deal with such situations including de-escalating challenging behaviours.
+Reports medical, behavioral, and other problems as required.
 Provides feedback and input regarding clients’ needs, performance, and progress.